 A master’s thesis aims to familiarise students with the academic discussion and research in their field, to produce an independent thesis related to their field, and to demonstrate proficiency in their academic field.

 A master's thesis in engineering covers a topic related to a professional field, and the student shall agree on the topic with a professor in the field.
 The thesis subject may also be multidisciplinary (the content may include both major and minor subjects) in a manner agreed with the professor in the field.

-Licenciate thesis is published at Osuva publication archive at least 10 days before the review.
+A licenciate thesis is published in Osuva publication archive at least 10 days before the review.

 When you feel your thesis draft is ready, submit it to the supervisor (the thesis supervisor) for pre-review.
 The supervisor provides feedback and possible suggestions for corrections.
 Re-submit the corrected version to the supervisor.
 After this the supervisor authorises the handing in of your thesis for plagiarism inspection.

 All theses at the University of Vaasa are subjected to an electronic check using the Turnitin plagiarism detection service before the work can be approved.
 The check will also be mentioned on your university transcript.
 Follow your supervisor's instructions on submitting your completed thesis to the Moodle platform for the Turnitin check.

 Once your supervisor has inspected the plagiarism inspection report and verified that nothing was flagged, the supervisor authorises the submission of your final thesis for review, archiving and publication in the Osuva publication archive.

 Save your work in the Osuva publication archive.
 After you save your work in Osuva, send the same file to your supervisor and to the studying and teaching services.
 The assessment period may then begin.